What happens if the acetaminophen dose is too much?

-If your child takes more than the recommended amount of acetaminophen but not enough to cause a toxic reaction, medical care isn't likely necessary.
-Be cautious, however.
-If you're concerned about a possible acetaminophen overdose and notice early signs or symptoms of an overdose — nausea, vomiting, lethargy and abdominal pain within 24 hours — call your local poison control center at 800-222-1222 or seek emergency care.
+If you're concerned about a possible acetaminophen overdose or notice early signs or symptoms of an overdose — nausea, vomiting, lethargy and abdominal pain within 24 hours —call a poison control center at 800-222-1222 in the United States or seek emergency care.
 If possible, note the strength or concentration of acetaminophen in the product to help poison control or the emergency responders assess your child.

 How can an acetaminophen overdose be prevented?